-In order to ensure that students have every opportunity to be successful in their goal of higher education, all student employees that are U.S. Citizens and meet the eligibility requirement may work a maximum of 29 hours a week while classes are in session and up to 40 hours a week during Christmas, spring, and summer breaks.
+In order to ensure that students have every opportunity to be successful in their goal of higher education, all student employees, that are U.S. Citizens and meet the eligibility requirement may work a maximum of 29 hours a week while classes are in session and up to 40 hours a week during Christmas, spring, and summer breaks.

-Undergraduate Students must complete registration with at least 9 units before job searching.
-Upon graduation, a student becomes non-student status and is no longer eligible to be employed.
+Incoming Freshman and Undergraduate Students must complete registration with at least 9 units before job searching.
+Upon graduation, a student becomes non-student status and is no longer eligible to be paid through Student Employment.

 Graduate Students must be accepted into a graduate program and enrolled for a minimum of 3 units prior to applying for on-campus employment.
 Between receiving an undergraduate degree and being accepted to a Graduate Program, a letter of intent from the Graduate Registrar will be accepted as proof of registration.
-Upon graduation, a student becomes non-student status and is no longer eligible to be employed.
+Upon graduation, a student becomes non-student status and is no longer eligible to be paid through Student Employment.

-Per INS regulations, International Students may only work a maximum of 20 hours per week while classes are in session and up to 40 hours a week Christmas, spring, and summer hreaks.
+Per INS regulations, International Students may only work a maximum of 20 hours per week while classes are in session and up to 40 hours a week Christmas, spring, and summer breaks.